 As with electricity, there is a scheme in place for supplier's to guarantee that some or all of the gas bought for customers is from green sources (Green Gas Certification Scheme).
 Again, as with electricity, the gas that reaches your home may contain some green gas because it shares the same pipes as natural gas.

 Currently, green gas is not widely available.
-Our priority to our customers is delivering on our Low Price Commitment, and due to the limited availability of green gas, So Energy cannot currently source this cheaply for our customers.
+Our priority to our customers is delivering great value, and due to the limited availability of green gas, So Energy cannot currently source this affordably for our customers.